benzman81/homebridge-nukiio/README.md

+**NOTE: Since version 0.7.0 lock and unlock actions are no longer supported, for now.
+Use 'usesDoorLatch' for doors with door latch.**
 **NOTE: Since version 0.4.0 the configuration changed to platform.
 You must fix your configuration to match the new configuration format.**

 ***
 # homebridge-nukiio
 Nuki.io support for Homebridge: https://github.com/nfarina/homebridge